The Nokomis Group

 The Nokomis Group is owned and operated by Noleen Glavish and commenced trading in 1990 as a specialist publisher of high quality natural history books, portfolios, prints, gift cards and original artworks by Australian natural history artists.

 In mid 2018, we expanded to include a NEW BOOKS division in addition to those published by the Nokomis Group.
-This came about as Andrew and Belinda Isles who own Andrew Isles Natural History Books made a decision to retreat from stocking new books and are concentrating on Antiquarian and Second hand books.
-This new division is primarily a mail order business selling natural history, indigenous, Australian and general Australian history books and we ship worldwide.
+We are primarily a mail order business selling natural history, indigenous, Australian and general Australian history books and we ship worldwide.
 Our stock holding is extremely substantial and if you click on the New Books tab above, you will see that we are offering a comprehensive range of natural history new books which is predominantly Australian but covers all parts of the globe.

 Natural history subjects include birds, mammals, reptiles, amphibians, fish, invertebrates, botany, gardening, ecology, insects, marine, biology, aviculture, entomology and conservation.
 We are constantly adding new titles and will be happy to source any titles which may interest you if they are not already listed.